danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 ![vocable_code-web](ch7_6.jpg)

-*Figure 7.2: A web live coding version of Vocable Code*
+*Figure 7.2: The live coding/educational version of Vocable Code*

-**Task 1:**
+**Task 1: Text objects**

-The program operates mainly around text, and some of the features as below:
+Focus on the right side with the dynamic text display in which the program operates mainly around text, and some of the features as below:

 1. There is always text on the black color screen/canvas.
 2. The text moves upwards and then mostly downwards, but also sometimes slowly oscillates between the two.